OCA/edi/account_invoice_import_invoice2data/README.rst

 Installation
 ============

-This module requires the Python library *invoice2data* available on `Github <https://github.com/m3nu/invoice2data>`_.
+This module requires the Python library *invoice2data* available on `Github <https://github.com/m3nu/invoice2data>`_ with a version >= 0.2.74 (February 2018).

-To install the library, run:
+To install the latest version of this library, run:

 .. code::

-  sudo pip install invoice2data
+  sudo pip install --upgrade invoice2data

 If you use Ubuntu 16.04 LTS, you can use the pdftotext version 0.41.0 that is packaged in the distribution: